MicrosoftDocs/power-automate-docs/articles/desktop-flows/machines-silent-registration.md

 ## Secure input

-In the machine registration tool, you will have to provide secure inputs for registration and joining group.
+In the machine registration tool, you'll have to provide secure inputs for registration and joining group.
 You have two options to provide a secure input:

-1. type when asked: you will be prompted to enter this data when needed.
-This is an interactive action that is not adapted if you need to do mass deployment
+1. Type when asked: you'll be prompted to enter this data when needed.
+This option is an interactive action that isn't adapted if you need to do mass deployment.

-2. redirect string/file to the silent registration application
+2. Redirect string/file to the silent registration application:

-    a. redirect string (if you need to input multiple strings, you can do it easily in PowerShell):
+    a.
+Redirect string (if you need to input multiple strings, you can do it easily in PowerShell):

     ```PowerShell
         echo mypassword | .\PAD.MachineRegistration.Silent.exe -joinmachinegroup -groupid groupid -grouppassword
     ```

-    b. redirect file:
+    b.
+Redirect file:

-      i. create a txt file that contains your password and save it in Power Automate folder (you will need to have admin privileges
+      i.
+Create a txt file that contains your password and save it in Power Automate folder (you'll need to have admin privileges.

-      ii. use the following:
+      ii.
+Use the following command:

       1. For cmd prompt: